OpenRefine/OpenRefine/docs/docs/manual/transposing.md

 | Color	| Yellow            	|
 | IUCN ID  | 161899            	|

-The occurrences of the "Name" value in the "Field" column define the boundaries of the entries.
-Because there is no other row between the "Crinum variabile" and the "Narcissus cyclamineus" rows, the "Color" and "IUCN ID" columns for the "Crinum variabile" entry will be empty:
+The occurrences of the “Name” value in the “Field” column define the boundaries of the entries.
+Because there is no other row between the “Crinum variabile” and the “Narcissus cyclamineus” rows, the “Color” and “IUCN ID” columns for the “Crinum variabile” entry will be empty:

 | Name              	| Color	| IUCN ID |
 |-----------------------|----------|---------|